 Suitable for both science and non-science majors, this calculus-based course is the second in a year-long sequence covering the classical fields of physics.
 Topics include thermodynamics, electromagnetism, and optical properties of matter.
 Must be taken concurrently with Physics 114L.
 Physics majors and minors should take Mathematics 122 or equivalent concurrently.

 This course provides a one-semester introduction to the fundamentals of calculus, with applications and examples selected specifically to be of use and interest to students with a major in Commerce and Business, or a career interest in business.
 Topics include functions and change, the derivative, differentiation techniques, the definite integral, and applications.
-(Note: Students who have previous credit for Math 121 may not earn credit for Math 116.
-Students may not earn credit for both Math 115 and Math 116.)
+(Note: Students who have already had Math 112, Math 115, or Math 122 may not earn credit for Math 116.)

 This course is a continuation of Math 112 appropriate for any student who has taken a course covering differential calculus and using trigonometric functions.
 Topics include the definite and indefinite integral, the Fundamental Theorem of Calculus, techniques of integration, and applications of integration.

 An introduction to the fundamental concepts and practices of procedural programming.
 Topics include data types, control structures,functions, arrays, files, and the mechanics of running, testing, and debugging.
 Emphasis is placed on program design and problemsolving techniques.
 The course also includes an introduction to the historical and social context of computing and an overview of computer science as a discipline.